 - As a natural and permeable material, leather is not waterproof and is affected by regular exposure to water

 - Water and sun can affect the colour of any dyed product.
-Even though we manufacture with water resistant leather uppers, we suggest to regularly use a waterproofing spray as this prolongs the life of your boots/shoes and helps to protect the colour.
+Even though we manufacture water resistant leather uppers, we suggest to regularly use a waterproofing spray as this prolongs the life of your boots/shoes and helps to protect the colour

 - Strong acids and chemicals will do serious damage.
 Common substances such as milk and salt are also highly damaging.
 Ensure to remove all contaminants before applying a waterproofer or cleaner

 - Wear your footwear regularly .. even if for short periods of time!
-Once you have worn your footwear, prolonged periods of storage are not recommended for any rubber soled footwear as soles can either perish and/or glue can disintegrate.
+Prolonged periods of storage are not recommended for any rubber soled footwear as soles can either perish and/or glue can disintegrate.

-- Do not remove boots or shoes by “kicking off” with the other .. this is a big no no with ANY shoe type!
-“Kicking off” footwear causes damage to the heel counter, stitching, upper material and sole .. and that heel area will deteriorate very quickly.
+- Do not remove boots or shoes by “kicking off” or “tapping off” with the other.
+Removing footwear this way causes serious damage to the heel counter, stitching, upper material and sole .. and the heel area will deteriorate very quickly.
+The stitching in the heel area is reinforced double stitching, however the consistent downward pressure of a rubber sole tapping the leather will snap the stitching within a few short months.
 This nullifies the warranty.

 We do not use suede leather in any of our women’s footwear (except note below for action leather).
 NB: There is not much visible difference between suede and nubuck leather.
 Suede has been sanded on the inner layer of the hide, whereas nubuck is sanded on the outer or exterior skin of the hide.
 Hence nubuck leather tends to be more durable and tougher than suede.

-• We stock a waterproofing kit and cleaning items .. please click here
+- We stock waterproofing and cleaning items .. please click here

 - Remove any dirt on your footwear with a soft bristled brush or damp cloth